W-David-Porter/course-in-consciousness/chapter-5-conscious-mind-free-will/readme.md

 Is the perception of separate objects an ability that the child learns from its parents, or is it an innate function of the developing physical brain?
 There has been much research on the development in the infant of the ability to perceive separate objects and to conceive of them as existing independently of the infant’s perception of them.

-In his book *Visual Intelligence* (1998, pp. 12–16), Donald D. Hoffman describes the development in the child’s mind of the ability to make conceptual sense out of the confusion of retinal images presented to it:
+In his book *Visual Intelligence* (1998, pages 12–16), Donald D. Hoffman describes the development in the child’s mind of the ability to make conceptual sense out of the confusion of retinal images presented to it:

 <div class=indented>